emekakannot/emekakannot_test/ReadMe.md

 # git tutorial
-we are using the repository to learn more about git and github
+we are using the repository to learn more about git and github ikhhbk